 Abstract

-While epidemiological research has found multiple risk factors of COVID-19 severity, including sex, cardiometabolic status, and social determinants of health, the interaction between risk factors of COVID-19 have not been thoroughly investigated.
-Leveraging known COVID-19 risk factors as exposures has the potential to shed light on COVID-19 biology and susceptible communities.
-In this genome-wide interaction study in the UK Biobank, we investigate the interaction between genetic variants of sex, obesity, T2D, and social determinants of health and their impact on COVID-19 severity.
-Using GxE analysis and GWAS post-processing methods, we found significant loci that uncover some biological underpinnings of variable COVID-19 severity.
-A genome-wide significant intron variant (rs2268616) identified in the sex joint interaction and cardiometabolic interaction analyses was associated with the placental growth factor gene and testosterone in GWAS analyses.
-Interestingly, other studies have found that SARS-CoV-2 can enter the testis and delay viral RNA clearance in males, possibly contributing to differential immune responses between sex.
-Our work analyzing the gene-environment interaction provides insight into the relationship between variants associated with COVID-19 severity, and it contributes to the biological and genetic research done to uncover the underpinnings of COVID-19.
-Future studies investigating the stratified effects of sex, T2D and BMI, and social determinants of health on COVID-19 susceptibility, as well as analysis with a wider array of ancestries may further uncover underlying the genetic interaction effects that place individuals at higher risk.
+Epidemiological research has uncovered multiple risk factors for COVID-19 severity, including sex, cardiometabolic status, and social determinants of health.
+Meanwhile, genetic studies have shown that specific genomic regions are associated with severe COVID-19.
+However, it is not clear whether genetic factors impact the relationship between these key risk factors and COVID-19 severity.
+We sought to understand the interactions between genetic variants and risk factors in order to shed light on COVID-19 biology and susceptible communities.
+We undertook a series of three genome-wide gene-environment interaction studies in the UK Biobank, while conducting both interaction effect tests and joint tests of genetic main and interaction effects.
+The “environmental” exposures included sex, cardiometabolic health (obesity and type 2 diabetes), and social determinants of health (as quantified by the multiple deprivation index), while the binary outcome was severe COVID-19, as defined by hospitalization or death due to COVID-19, while using the rest of the population as controls.
+We found four significant genomic regions that uncover some biological underpinnings of variable COVID-19 severity, two of which came from the sex interaction analysis.
+For example, one genome-wide significant variant (rs2268616), identified in the sex joint interaction and cardiometabolic interaction analyses, is found in an intron of the placental growth factor gene and has been previously linked to testosterone levels.
+Interestingly, other studies have found that SARS-CoV-2 can enter the testis and delay viral RNA clearance in males, possibly contributing to differential immune responses between sexes.
+While we did not find substantial evidence for genetic modification of the importance of risk factors (via the interaction test), our joint test results showed that incorporation of these risk factors, particularly sex, improved the detection of genetic loci impacting COVID-19 severity.

 Description

-Studies have shown males to be independently associated with higher mortality and worse COVID-19 outcomes.
-Different sex genes and hormones, as well as differences in environmental factors between the sexes, contribute to differential immune responses between sexes and may mediate the association of male sex and worse COVID-19 outcomes.
-Our work seeks to explore the gene-environment interactions that are associated with worse COVID-19 outcomes, specifically interactions between genetic variants of sex, obesity, T2D, and social determinants of health.
-Exploring the genetics behind these sex differences offer novel understanding of the underlying mechanisms, adding to the current epidemiological research conducted to explore biological differences.
+Male sex is independently associated with worse COVID-19 outcomes and higher mortality.
+Sex-dimorphic genes and hormones, as well as differences in environmental factors between the sexes, maybe contribute to differential immune responses between sexes and mediate this association.
+Our work seeks to explore interactions between genetic variants and key COVID-19 risk factors, including sex, impacting the severity of COVID-19 outcomes.
+Exploring the interplay of genetics and sex can offer novel understanding of the underlying mechanisms impacting COVID-19 severity and add an important dimension to the current epidemiological literature on COVID-19.